Hanbo-Sun/vocabulary-test/README.md

 Estimator
 - Simple averages band samples without smoothing.
+- Displayed estimates include a small random jitter (±20) to avoid always showing round numbers.

 UI language
-- UI is available in English, 简体中文, 繁體中文, and Spanish via the selector.
+- UI is available in English, 简体中文, 繁體中文, Spanish, French, German, Japanese, and Korean via the selector.

+License
+- See `LICENSE.md` (all rights reserved; no copying or commercial use without permission).